notqiao/avsplusdecoder/README.md

 The author says the decoder could decode 10Mbps 1080P with single core & thread in 50ms on I7 4770.
 Here are some resource to show which the decoder works.

-XAVSPlusPlayer.exe is a demo to play the private format SKG.In order to play SKG files,first you should extract the ES files from stream which include the AVS+ video stream.Then select"转换SKG" to convert ES file into SKG file.Finally,push"浏览..." and select the SKG file you have just generated.Now you could play the file.There is also a simple way,push "选择TS流文件" and select the stream file which include the AVS+ video stream,and you will also see the video.But the simple way would not support you drafting the time bar.
+XAVSPlusPlayer.exe is a demo to play the private format SKG.In order to play SKG files,first you should extract the ES files from stream which include the AVS+ video stream.Then select"转换SKG" to convert ES file into SKG file.Finally,push"浏览..." and select the SKG file you have just generated.Now you could play the file.There is also a simple way,push "选择TS流文件" and select the TransportStream file which include the AVS+ video stream,and you will also see the video.But the simple way would not allow you drafting the time bar.

 xavs_decoder.exe and xavs_decoder64.exe is the core of decoding in Windows enviroment.